Museum History & Mission

 Museum History

-Marian Wickwire O’Connor, the last Wickwire to live at 37 Tompkins Street, died here in 1973.
-The Wickwire Residence and its contents were sold at auction.
-A group of Cortland County leaders, including members of the Wickwire family, successfully campaigned to preserve the house, and it became a museum in 1975.
+Marian Wickwire O’Connor, the last Wickwire to live at 37 Tompkins Street, passed away in 1973.
+The Wickwire Residence and its contents were then sold at auction.
+A group of Cortland County leaders, including the Landmark Society and members of the Wickwire family, successfully campaigned to preserve the house, and it became a museum in 1975.

 The 1890 House Museum was the anchor of the Historic Tompkins Street District’s entry on the National Register of Historic Places in 1974.
 In 1984, the 1890 House Museum received its official NYS Charter to operate as a 501(c)(3) historic house museum.